ZeroTwoDataRW/Ecommerce-DE-On-AWS/README.md

 # Platform Design

 ## Selecting the Tools
-In this section, we will look at the main components of our data pipeline, which model our DS Blueprint listed above.
+In this section, we will look at the main components of our data pipeline, which model our DS Blueprint.
 <img src="https://user-images.githubusercontent.com/74563990/159989202-57605a99-9fe8-4e85-9958-135a6cd5604d.jpg" width="300"/>

 ## Client